zx80/flask-simple-auth/docs/TUTORIAL.md

 several files.
 This creates an annoying chicken-and-egg issue with Python initializations.
-A common pattern is to define `init_app(app: Flask)` initialization functions in each file, to call them from the application file, and to use proxy objects to avoid loading ordering issues.
+A common pattern is to define `init_app(app: Flask)` initialization functions in each file, to call them from the main application file, and to use proxy objects to avoid loading ordering issues.
 Create a `database.py` file which will hold our application primitive database
 interface: